 - Car insurance has traditionally been more expensive in NI than the rest of the UK, but that's started to change

 - Shopping around and trying our other money-saving tips can help keep the cost down

-- It can also help stimulate competition in the market
+- It can also help stimulate competition in the car insurance market

 In theory, arranging car insurance in Northern Ireland should be no different to sorting out cover if you live in any other part of the UK.

-The reality, though, is that vehicle policies in the Six Counties have traditionally cost more than equivalent insurance in England, Scotland and Wales.
+The reality, though, is that car insurance in NI has traditionally cost more than equivalent insurance in England, Scotland and Wales.

-Our first tip will come as no surprise; shop around for cover, reviewing multiple quotes in one quick search through a comparison site such as Gocompare.com.
+Our first tip will come as no surprise: shop around for cover, reviewing multiple quotes in one quick search through a comparison site such as GoCompare!

 Automatically renewing with your current provider is one of the most common and costly mistakes made by motorists seeking cover.

-Why is car insurance more expensive in Northern Ireland?
+Why has car insurance been more expensive in Northern Ireland?

-A number of theories have been put forward for the historically high price of premiums in Northern Ireland, including this 2010 scoping paper from the Northern Ireland Assembly and ongoing investigations from the Consumer Council.†
+A number of theories have been put forward for the historically high price of premiums in Northern Ireland.
+In 2011 the Office of Fair Trading put forward three key reasons.

 Need more information?